 The tour starts at the Carter Woodson African American Museum, a free museum currently offering an exhibit on “The Right To Swim.”

-Chief’s Creole Café offers a New Orleans-influenced cuisine.
-Lorene’s Fish and Crab House is known for its fried fish and sides like collard greens and mac-and-cheese.
-Both spots earn more than four stars on Tripadvisor and Yelp.
+A popular restaurant that makes a good stop in the neighborhood: Lorene’s Fish and Crab House is known for its fried fish and sides like collard greens and mac-and-cheese.

 Dr. Carter G. Woodson African American Museum